Tom Bowen and the birth of a revolutionary treatment

 3. The NST technique itself was derived from the breakthrough work of Tom Bowen.

-From the personal clinical experience of specialists who have utilized both Bowen Therapy and NST, the latter has been found to be the more dynamic and effective system.
-Implementation is much faster and the results are distinctively better.
+From the personal clinical experience of specialists who have utilized both Bowen Therapy and NST, the latter is the more dynamic and effective system.
+Implementation is much faster, and the results are better.

 NST also adapted Bowen’s principles into a more teachable system, taught within a theoretical and practical model.
-An NST course completed by clinical practitioners; it covers the spinal area and extremities.
+Clinical practitioners complete an NST course covering the spinal area and extremities.

 A comprehensive and farther-reaching solution